knaxus/HacktoberFest/README.md

 - We show them the ways of OSS, like how we choose a repo, find an issue, raise a PR etc and how to start from simple stuff.
 - And definitely not everyone will move forward, but those who do, we will re-group them and revisit them on ad-hoc basis and provide further support
 - **Our role ends when their first PR gets merged**

+## Join the Community

+Most of the mentors and participants are on [Spectrum Channel](https://spectrum.chat/road-to-hacktober)

 ## List of Mentors